djalbat/the-foundations-of-symbolic-reasoning/content/introduction.md

 Much of the thinking behind them predates and indeed underlies type theories, for example, and some of it predates set theory.
 So, the first two of the four elephants:

-1. Intuitionism, due to Brouwer.
+1. Intuitionism, due to Luitzen Brouwer.
-2. Natural Deduction, due to Gentzen.
+2. Natural Deduction, due to Gerhard Gentzen.

 In my opinion intuitionism and natural deduction together constitute the most significant advance in formal reasoning since the greeks invented logic.
 Intuitionism frees us from the tyranny of classical thinking whilst natural deduction separates reasoning from logic.